bradgwest/paap/write/paper.md

 The overall effect of the clustering loss function is that samples which have a high confidence in belonging to certain cluster will contribute largely to defining the centroids for the target distribution, $p_i$.
-As a consequnce, the gradient of $L$ points more in the direction of these canonical examples, and network weights and biases are updated in a way that builds a feature space with purer clusters.
+As a consequence, the gradient of $L$ points more in the direction of these canonical examples, and network weights and biases are updated in a way that builds a feature space with purer clusters.